condense9/hark-lang/README.md

 with [ric@condense9.com](ric@condense9.com) for bespoke data engineering and other cloud software services.

-Teal started because he couldn't find any data engineering tools that were productive and *felt* like software engineering.
-As an industry, we've spent decades growing a wealth of computer science knowledge, and building data pipelines in $IaC, or manually crafting workflow DAGs with $AutomationTool, just isn't software.
+Teal started because we couldn't find any data engineering tools that were productive and *felt* like software engineering.
+As an industry, we've spent decades growing a wealth of computer science knowledge, but building data pipelines in $IaC, or manually crafting workflow DAGs with $AutomationTool, *just isn't software*.

 ## License